37 Curious Disability Statistics That Concern All of Us

+Medicare can sometimes cover medical cannabis, as the disability insurance facts report, so you should make inquiries.
 Although medicinal cannabis is very efficient in treating various types of disabilities, it’s still not approved by the FDA as a safe alternative to traditional medications (unless we’re talking Epidiolex, Nabilone, and Dronabinol).
-As the disability insurance facts report, Medicare may not cover medical marijuana, but you should make inquiries.

 Can your disability be denied for testing positive for THC?